-“Science calls for science“; if this had been a proverb, it would have been perfectly applicable between the science of medicine and the science of data; indeed, data science has long been used in the field of medicine and in different areas such as the study and diagnosis of cases, survival models…etc.…and automatic image recognition and diagnosis.
+“Science calls for science” – if this had been a proverb, it would have been perfectly applicable between the science of medicine and the science of data; indeed, data science has long been used in the field of medicine and in different areas such as the study and diagnosis of cases, survival models…etc.…and automatic image recognition and diagnosis.
 Now’s the time for machine learning in healthcare.

 Machine learning (ML) and artificial intelligence (AI) models have significantly advanced medicine and the various associated disciplines, such as pharmacy and biostatistics, and progress has been slow to improve.
-To apply machine learning algorithms, a dedicated technical organization to collect data, process it, and above all design efficient models and model management in healthcare, it is in this perspective, and this needs that platform exists, Hub models such as Verta, offer options to develop and concept machine learning models, manage them, test them and, above all, optimize them into Life-Saving models.
+To apply machine learning algorithms, a dedicated technical organization needs to collect data, process it, and above all design efficient models and model management in healthcare, it is in this perspective, that this needs that platform exists, Hub models such as Verta, offer options to develop and concept machine learning models, manage them, test them and, above all, optimize them into Life-Saving models.
 The most common healthcare use cases for machine learning are automating medical billing, clinical decision support, and the development of clinical care guidelines.

 Areas of application of Machine Learning in Healthcare

 The use of machine learning models in healthcare and medicine has its origins in predictive models of disease survival and the evolution of pandemics.
 Many areas use machine learning as a forecasting tool over a diagnostic tool.

 Machine learning and survival forecasting (survival model)

 This application of machine learning in medicine may not be very pleasing at first sight because it offers an effective tool for treatment to estimate the probability of survival of a patient suffering from a severe illness.
 This estimate may, for example, be established using dedicated models (Logit Model, Probit Model, Cox Model …).
 Still, by going more into the interpretation of parameters, specialists can extract variables or conditions that will have a direct impact on the survival of an individual, and by removing these variables, it becomes possible, if medicine allows it, to improve the survival of patients and, why not, to save them.